agrixm/AGRIM-LEARNING/README.md

 <h2>💻 Built with</h2>

-Technologies used in the project:
+Technologies I am using in Learning:

 *   VS Code
 *   HTML 5